Leukemia: Genetic conditions

 Some people have a genetic predisposition towards developing leukemia.
 This predisposition is demonstrated by family histories and twin studies.
 The affected people may have a single gene or multiple genes in common.
 In some cases, families tend to develop the same kinds of leukemia as other members; in other families, affected people may develop different forms of leukemia or related blood cancers.

 In addition to these genetic issues, people with chromosomal abnormalities or certain other genetic conditions have a greater risk of leukemia.
 For example, people with Down syndrome have a significantly increased risk of developing forms of acute leukemia (especially acute myeloid leukemia), and Fanconi anemia is a risk factor for developing acute myeloid leukemia.
 Mutation in SPRED1 gene has been associated with a predisposition to childhood leukemia.

+Inherited bone marrow failure syndromes represent a kind of premature aging of the bone marrow.
+In people with these syndromes and in older adults, mutations associated with clonal hematopoiesis may arise as an adaptive response to a progressively deteriorating hematopoietic niche, i.e., a depleting pool of Hematopoietic stem cells.
+The mutated stem cells then acquire a self-renewal advantage.

 Chronic myelogenous leukemia is associated with a genetic abnormality called the Philadelphia translocation; 95% of people with CML carry the Philadelphia mutation, although this is not exclusive to CML and can be observed in people with other types of leukemia.